schwilklab/CSC-sky-island-forest/SC-CSC-reports/SCHWILK-SC-CSC-quarterly-status-update.md

 ## Manuscripts related to project: ##

-[Format: manuscript title, authors, status (in prep, submitted, accepted, in press), journal or publisher of report, and the expected date of submission or publication.]

 "Plant dieback under exceptional drought driven by elevation, not by plant traits, in Big Bend National Park, Texas USA."
 Waring, E. and D.W.
 Schwilk. *PeerJ*, in revision.